 When you do not have an attorney, you are proceeding "pro se."
-If you represent yourself in this court, you are called a "pro se litigant" or a "self-represented litigant."
+If you represent yourself in this court, you are called a "pro se filer/litigant" or a "self-represented filer/litigant."
 "Pro se" is a Latin term meaning "on one's own behalf."
 The right to proceed pro se in a civil case in federal court is provided by federal statute, 28 U.S.C. § 1654.
-Thus, anyone can proceed pro se.
+Thus, any individual can proceed pro se.
 There are, however, certain limitations to self-representation, such as:

 - Corporations and partnerships must be represented by an attorney.
 See also D. Conn.
 Bankr.
 L. R. 1002-1.

 This webpage contains links to other websites.
 These links are provided for your convenience.
-By linking to the websites of other organizations, the court is neither endorsing those organizations nor making any representation about the quality of the service provided by those organizations.
-The U.S. Bankruptcy Court for the District of Connecticut cannot guarantee the accuracy, relevance, reliability or completeness of the information you may find on other websites.
+By linking to the websites of other organizations, the Court is neither endorsing those organizations nor making any representation about the quality of the service provided by those organizations.
+The United States Bankruptcy Court for the District of Connecticut cannot guarantee the accuracy, relevance, reliability, or completeness of the information you may find on other websites.